 Social media is a blessing and a curse for the travel and hospitality industry.
 On one hand, it’s very easy to reach potential customers and for them to share their experiences.
+With social media platforms like Instagram for example, one can easily search for the 49+ Best Instagram Growth Services in 2020 by Quantum Marketer, in order for them to grow their social media presence as well, and therefore reach more potential clients/customers.
 Sites like Trip Advisor let travelers, and adventure-seekers write about the great service or fantastic experience they had.
 Potential customers can pin photographs from your website and share their enthusiasm for a location with their friends, enticing them to click over and book their own vacations or tables.

-Yet there’s a dark side to social media that we’re painfully aware of: these sites, along with Facebook, Twitter, and other forms of social media, can quickly spread the word about bad service – and upend the business.
-According to UK-based Four Pillars, 32 percent of US travelers blog about their experiences, http://bit.ly/1MSdY0q 46 percent of travelers as a whole post online hotel reviews after their vacations, and 40 percent post restaurant reviews.
-With 70 percent of global consumers pegging online reviews as the second most trusted form of advertising, it’s no surprise that after researching their travel on social media, 52 percent change their travel plans.
+Yet there’s a dark side to social media that we’re painfully aware of: these sites, along with Facebook, Twitter, Instagram and other forms of social media, can quickly spread the word about bad service – and upend the business.
+Especially when it is so easy to get followers with things like this app for instagram followers… According to UK-based Four Pillars, 32 percent of US travelers blog about their experiences, 46 percent of travelers as a whole post online hotel reviews after their vacations, and 40 percent post restaurant reviews.
+With 70 percent of global consumers pegging online reviews as the second most trusted form of advertising, it’s no surprise that after researching their travel on social media, 52 percent change their travel plans: http://bit.ly/1MSdY0q.
+Advertising via social media and other digital marketing methods could help to boost the influence of a business among its customer base.
+Many companies look to places similar to Conversant Media to help them with this endeavor.

 The worst part, however, is the way an incident could spiral out of control.
 Bedbugs, bad food, bad service – anything can take flight and become a social media crisis.
 But it’s possible to mitigate the problem – if you take action quickly.